- United States Geological Survey Laboratory and Analytical Services Division

-The U.S. Geological Survey’s Water Mission Area (WMA) is looking to hire two outstanding leaders and managers – one will serve as the National Water Quality Laboratory (NWQL) Assistant Chief and the other as the Analytical Services Chief.
+The U.S. Geological Survey’s Water Mission Area (WMA) is looking to hire two outstanding leaders and managers – one will serve as the NWQL Assistant Lab (AL) Chief and the other as the NWQL Analytical Services Chief.
 We are committed to inclusive hiring practices that build a healthy workplace where diversity is a strength, and everyone has the support they need to succeed.
-We encourage applicants who are BIPOC, LGBTQIA+, have a disability, or are of any marginalized identity.
-Please see link provided at the end of this announcement for details on how to apply the position which opens on Monday, May 9, 2022.
+We encourage applicants who are BIPOC, LGBTQIA+, have a disability, or are of any marginalized identity to apply.
+Please see link provided at the end of this announcement for details on how to apply for these positions, which open on Tuesday, February 28, 2023.

 Other AS Chief duties include development of workforce plans and the annual NWQL pricing model, participation in the International Program, coordinating implementation of quality assurance/quality control practices to assure data quality and integrity, ensuring consistent, effective transition of research methods into production, and ensuring that NWQL laboratories are operated and maintained in a safe and responsible manner by complying with all relevant regulations and ordinances.